The owners: Lara Dearman and her husband Andrew, an IT project manager, live here with their children Lily, eight, Charlie, six, and Lena, two

 What they spent: The couple’s kitchen extension project cost around £120,000

 The uPVC side conservatory, rear wall, roof and a boiler-room outhouse were demolished, and reclaimed bricks used to rebuild the rear wall, where structural steelwork and aluminium bi-fold doors have been installed, as well as a frameless glass roof and wall panel.
-The frameless roof and wall glazing by IQ Glass, with aluminium bi-fold doors leading to the garden, flood the Dearmans’ new kitchen-diner with light.
 A cat flap has been installed in the brickwork under a boiler cupboard so that the clean lines of the bi-fold doors remain intact.

 - The full feature – including stockists and more images – appears in the October 2015 issue of Real Homes.
-For back issues, call 01527 834435.
-Subscribe today to take advantage of our money-saving subscription offers.
+Subscribe today (opens in new tab) to take advantage of our money-saving subscription offers.